-The clinical commissioning, which is responsible for arranging for health services locally, has responsibility for assessing children and young people to see if they need a package of continuing care.
+NHS Kernow is responsible for arranging for health services locally.
+We have a responsibility for assessing children and young people to see if they need a package of continuing care.

 A referral can be made by any health professional or carer who feels a continuing care package may be required.
-When a child or young person is referred for an assessment, NHS Kernow might first check if they are likely to need a full assessment.
+When a child or young person is referred for an assessment, we might check if they are likely to need a full assessment.

 Any child or young person up to their 18th birthday who has a complex health need may be eligible.
 When a young person reaches 18, the adult NHS continuing healthcare arrangements apply.